2-Selmer Parity for Hyperelliptic Curves in Quadratic Extensions: Abstract

 \section{Abstract}

 We study the 2-parity conjecture for Jacobians of hyperelliptic curves over number fields.
-Under some mild assumptions on their reduction, we prove it over quadratic extensions of the base field, providing essentially the first examples of the 2-parity conjecture in dimension greater than one.
+Under some mild assumptions on their reduction, we prove the conjecture over quadratic extensions of the base field.
 The proof proceeds via a generalisation of a formula of Kramer and Tunnell relating local invariants of the curve, which may be of independent interest.
-Particularly surprising is the appearance in the formula of terms that govern whether or not the Cassels-Tate pairing on the Jacobian is alternating, which first appeared in a paper of Poonen and Stoll.
-We prove this local formula in many instances and show that in all cases it follows from standard global conjectures.
+A new feature of this generalisation is the appearance of terms which govern whether or not the Cassels--Tate pairing on the Jacobian is alternating, which first appeared in work of Poonen--Stoll.
+We establish the local formula in many instances and show that in remaining cases it follows from standard global conjectures.